Email: jclark@klimoinsights.com; Phone: +1 (919) 307-5617; LinkedIn; GitHub

 Department of Political Science

-Senior Policy Associate, Nicholas Institute for Energy, Environment & Sustainability at Duke University, 02/2024-Present
+Senior Policy Associate, Climatologist, Heat Policy Innovation Hub, Nicholas Institute for Energy, Environment & Sustainability at Duke University, 02/2024–06/2025

 Postdoctoral Associate, Nicholas Institute for Energy, Environment & Sustainability at Duke University, 02/2023–01/2024

-Research Assistant, Carolinas Integrated Sciences and Assessments (CISA), University of North Carolina at Chapel Hill, 08/2017-Present
+Research Assistant, Carolinas Integrated Sciences and Assessments (CISA), Southeast Regional Climate Center (SERCC), University of North Carolina at Chapel Hill, 07/2017–12/2022

 Graduate Research Consultant, American Studies 291: The Ethics of Climate Change, 01/2018–05/2018